 If you’re looking for a planner that can help you achieve your personal goals, then we suggest using the Panda daily planner.
 It’s built with all the things you’d expect from a daily planner, like monthly calendars and hourly timetables, along with some interesting prompts for morning reviews, monthly plans, monthly reflections, and long- or short-term goals.

 This is an undated planner, but it’s built to last for about three months.
 It’s about 5 inches wide and 8.2 inches tall, so it’ll fit into just about any situation or routine.
 Plus, its paper is durable and bleed-free, so you can write with whatever utensil you like.

-Daily Planner 2020 by Panda Planner I Organizer Planner for Goals, Gratitude & Focus I Weekly & Monthly Agenda I Undated Day Planner I The Only 2020 Planner Endorsed by Top Psychologists
+Daily Planner 2021 by Panda Planner - Organizer Planner for Goals, Gratitude & Focus - Weekly & Monthly Agenda Sections - Undated 90 Day Planner

 The Panda Planner is built to help you set and achieve daily and monthly goals.
 It's a positive tool that encourages reflection and growth.

 Planners are usually schedule-based, and force you to work within a monthly calendar or daily timetable.
 But the Intellligent Change planner takes the emphasis off scheduling and instead focuses on tasks.
 It’s based around the Pomodoro productivity system, and it’s a great option for anyone who works at a desk or without a set schedule.

 Each day, the Intelligent change planner prompts you to write out your tasks in order of importance, along with how much time you expect to work on each task.
 As you complete the tasks, you write down how much time they took, and “score” yourself on your productivity.
 Then, at the end of your work day, you’re prompted to reflect on how well you did, and how you could become more productive in the future.